Morningstar Logo

 Sounds fun, but what were the outcomes?

-Most importantly for where DocuSign was at as a company, I was able to
+Most importantly for where DocuSign was at, I was able to

-Help PLG executives build a successful case for the CEO to include the ideas we developed in the product team’s roadmaps
+• Help Growth executives build a successful case for the CEO to include the ideas we developed in the product team’s roadmaps

 The most gratifying outcome was what people said to me afterward.
 I was approached by multiple people, including sponsoring execs, who told me that was the most effective, engaging gathering they’d ever attended for work.